+Notification to Parent/Guardian of Exposure to Infectious Agent

+Parents or guardians will be notified in a timely manner when their child has potentially been exposed to an infectious agent, such as an instance of blood-to-blood contact, and will be encouraged to contact their private physician or the county health department for consultation.

-Education/School Attendance for Students with AIDS/HIV Infection
+Education/School Attendance for Students with AIDS/HIV Infection or Hepatitis B Infection

-Students with an AIDS or HIV infection will be permitted to attend school without special restrictions except in accordance with 10A N.C.A.C.
-41A .0201-.0204 and this subsection.
+Students with AIDS or HIV infection or hepatitis B infection will be permitted to attend school without special restrictions except in accordance with 10A N.C.A.C.
+41A .0201-.0203 and this subsection.

+Appointment of an Interdisciplinary Committee

-When the local health director notifies the superintendent that a student with AIDS or HIV infection may pose a significant risk for transmission, the superintendent, in consultation with the local health director, shall appoint an interdisciplinary committee in accordance with state health regulations and procedures established by the superintendent.
+When the local health director notifies the superintendent that a student with AIDS, HIV infection, or hepatitis B infection may pose a significant risk for transmission, the superintendent, in consultation with the local health director, shall appoint an interdisciplinary committee in accordance with state health regulations and procedures established by the superintendent.
 The committee shall consult with the local health director regarding the risk of transmission and advise the superintendent regarding the placement of the student.
 The committee will include appropriate school system personnel, medical personnel, and the student’s parent or guardian and may include legal counsel.
 The parent may request additional participants as necessary to appropriately evaluate the risk.
 The health director will be responsible for determining whether to add additional members requested by the parents.
 The superintendent shall inform the board whenever a committee has been formed and shall advise the board of the professional composition of the committee.

+Determination of Educational Placement

 The interdisciplinary committee shall review each case individually in consultation with the local health director to determine (1) the degree to which the student’s conduct or presence in school exposes others to possible transmission or other harm and (2) what risk the school environment may pose to the infected student.
 If the local health director concludes that a significant risk of transmission exists in the student’s current placement, the committee must determine whether an appropriate adjustment can be made to the student’s school program to eliminate this risk.
 If that is not possible, the student will be provided instruction in an appropriate alternative educational setting that incorporates protective measures required by the local health director.

+Referral for Special Education Services as Appropriate

 If the administrative or instructional personnel on the committee determine that the student has limited strength, vitality, or alertness due to a chronic or acute health problem that adversely affects the student’s educational performance, they must refer the student for possible identification and placement as a student with special needs.

+Confidentiality

 All deliberations of the interdisciplinary committee will be kept strictly confidential and shared only as allowed by law.
-Any student records related to the deliberations of the committee will be retained in a locked cabinet separate from the student’s other school records and medical records.
+Any student records related to the deliberations of the committee will be retained in a strictly confidential manner, such as in a locked cabinet separate from the student’s other school records and medical records.